Trilicia Gunawardena: Career

 Her drama career started with U.A.S Perera's Lama Pitiya program in Radio Ceylon.
 She sang the song Surathal Nangiye with U.A.S Perera and W. A. Wijepala in 1939.
 Then in 1956, Gunawardena entered to stage drama with the main role as the first queen in play Maname by Ediriweera Sarachchandra.
 She starred in Prof. Sarachchandra's Hasthikantha Manthare, Dayananda Gunawardena's Naribana and Mahagama Sekera's Kundalakeshi.

 Her maiden cinematic experience came through 1963 blockbuster movie Gamperaliya directed by award winning filmmaker Lester James Peries.
-Later she appeared in several critics acclaimed films such as Mado Doova, Baddegama, Nidhanaya, Gehenu Lamai, Nomiyena Minisun, Tharanaya and Loku Duwa.
+Later she appeared in several critics acclaimed films such as Madol Doova, Baddegama, Nidhanaya, Gehenu Lamai, Nomiyena Minisun, Tharanaya and Loku Duwa.
 Among them, her role of 'Anula' in the film Kaliyugaya, was called by film critics as her greatest role.
 In 1984, she won the Sarasaviya Award for Best Supporting Actress, and later won the Presidential Award for the role.
 She was also awarded the Certificate of Live Cinematic Merit at the OICC Honors Ceremony.

-She also starred in several teledramas including her role as 'Lucy Hami' in the drama Giraya was highly praised by the critics.
-The teledrama, which aired on television for 10 consecutive weeks, is based on a novel by Punyakanthi Wijenayake.
-Then she acted in the teledrama Beddegedara directed by Sudath Rohana and later won an OCIC award for her role as a mother.
+She also appeared in several teledramas, including her acclaimed role as Lucy Hami in Giraya, which was highly praised by critics..
+The drama, based on a novel by Punyakanthi Wijenayake, aired on television for ten consecutive weeks.
+She acted in the teledrama Beddegedara directed by Sudath Rohana and later won an OCIC award for her role as a mother.
 She later joined English dramas and starred in the Belgian play Caligula produced by the Professor Rudy Corrense.

 As an author, she translated R. Ananthamurthy's Kannada novel 'Sanskara' into Sinhala.